This post may contain affiliate links. Please read my disclosure policy for more info.

 Teaching is a hard job.
 I don’t care if it’s elementary, high school, college, Sunday school, or a Wednesday night class at church.
 A lot goes into the prep and presentation.

-Sharing a little love and appreciation to teachers can really encourage them.
+Sharing a little love and teacher appreciation can really encourage them.
 There is even a whole week in May dedicated to it!

-There are numerous ways you can show appreciation.
+There are numerous ways you can show appreciation to an educator or a little encouragement.

 - In a card